December 1, 2015 – Click here to find out more about #Giving Tuesday!

 Welcome to Double ARC

 Persons affected by Fetal Alcohol Spectrum Disorders (FASD) need the support of both family and professionals in order to live successfully.
-Double ARC provides education and support for parents whose child is struggling with the effects of prenatal alcohol exposure.
-As leading strategists for providing the best possible education for children, Double ARC provides consultation and staff development opportunities so that educators, health care providers, and professionals in the judicial and social service arenas are equipped to support children with Fetal Alcohol Spectrum Disorders.
+Double ARC provides diagnosis, education and support for parents whose child is struggling with the effects of prenatal alcohol exposure.

 Social Skills Trainings